JRB-Useless-Inventions/Lucid-Cart-Av-Schedule-Generator/README.md

 3. Double Click `LucidChart-CSV-Reader.exe`
 4. Done

-All data is outputted to `file.csv`
+All data is outputted to `/bin/file.csv`